Remzi1993/jquery-manager/README.md

 This developer tool also let's you turn off jQuery and/or jQuery Migrate.

 ## I have a few people I need to thank
-@YahnisElsts for his amazing work on a updater, we're using in this open source project: https://github.com/YahnisElsts/plugin-update-checker
+@YahnisElsts for his amazing work on a updater, we're using in this open source project: https://github.com/YahnisElsts/plugin-update-checker <br>
-@tareq1988 for his awesome settings API abstraction class: https://github.com/tareq1988/wordpress-settings-api-class
+@tareq1988 for his awesome settings API abstraction class: https://github.com/tareq1988/wordpress-settings-api-class <br>

 ## Bug reports
 For bugs, issues use the GitHub [issues](https://github.com/Remzi1993/wp-jquery-manager/issues) page.